tomber05/Security-Please/README.md

 ___
 <h3>2. 📖 Description</h3>

-<p>Point and click type of game in which you will have to go on different situations in order to maintain your privacy and security safe from pirates, hackers and scammers.</p>
+<p>Point-and-click game in which you will have to face different situations to keep your privacy and security safe from hackers and scammers.
+To do so, you must obtain a score of at least 15 points to pass the level..</p>

 ___
 <h3>3. 🕹️ Game elements</h3>